gophercoders/website/content/teachernotes/KS2/lower/further-selection.md

 if answer > a*b {
 {{< /hilight >}}

-is true, then the users guess is too large.
+is true, then the user's guess is too large.
 In this case the next block to be executed is from line 34 to 40